benji300/joplin-persistent-layout/README.md

 You like this plugin as much as I do and it improves your daily work with Joplin?

-Then I would be very happy if you buy me a beer via [PayPal](https://www.paypal.com/donate?hosted_button_id=6FHDGK3PTNU22) :wink::beer:
+Then I would be very happy if you buy me a :beer: or ☕ via [PayPal](https://www.paypal.com/donate?hosted_button_id=6FHDGK3PTNU22) :wink:

 ## Development